-An administrative fine of TL 116,254,138 was imposed on Akbank pursuant to Consumer Protection Law No. 6502 in respect of allegations of violating consumer legislation while providing banking services, following the audit carried out by the Ministry of Trade.
-The administrative fine amounting to TL 87,190,603.50 was paid in advance to take advantage of the discount in accordance with Article 17/6 of Misdemeanors Law No. 5326, reserving all objection rights.
+An administrative fine of TL116,254,138 was imposed on Akbank in early 2021 pursuant to the Consumer Protection Law No. 6502 in respect of allegations of violating consumer legislation while providing banking services, following the audit carried out by the Ministry of Trade.
+The administrative fine amounting to TL87,190,603.50 was paid in advance to take advantage of the discount in accordance with Article 17/6 of Misdemeanors Law No. 5326, reserving all objection rights.

 Akbank filed a lawsuit in İstanbul Administrative Court for the cancellation of the fine.
 The lawsuit has been rejected by the İstanbul Administrative Court and Akbank appealed the judgement before the Regional Administrative Court.
 The Regional Administrative Court decided to obtain additional reports from the experts and Akbank has raised its objections to the determinations in the relevant reports.
-However, the Regional Administrative Court rejected Akbank's request for appeal and Akbank filed an appeal application to the Council of State.
-As at the date of this Prospectus, the lawsuit is currently pending before the Council of State.
+However, the Regional

+Administrative Court rejected Akbank's request for appeal and Akbank filed an appeal application to the Council of State.
+As at the date of this Offering Circular, the lawsuit is currently pending before the Council of State.